 Go to this Word A Day Revisited Index

 so you can see more of Mickey Bach's cartoons.

 A description of a completely trustworthy friend, an alter ego both of which convey the same meaning.

 Anyone who is your alter idem, or alter ego, is your inseparable friend.

-Cicero used the expression, "as if a second self", to describe a completely trustworthy friend; such as, an alter ego ("other I") or alter idem ("another self") are both considered to be one's inseparable friend.
+Cicero used the expression, "as if a second self", to describe a completely trustworthy friend; such as, an alter ego, "other I" or alter idem, "another self" both of which are considered to be one's inseparable friend.

 "When she lost weight, she had to have all of her clothes altered to fit her new size."